darktable-org/dtdocs/content/module-reference/processing-modules/crop.md

 ---

-guides
-: Overlay standard compositional guide lines on the image while cropping.
-When selecting "golden mean", some additional options become available in an "extra" drop-down.
-When selecting "grid", you can choose the number of lines and subdivisions.

-guides flip
-: If the chosen guidelines are not symmetrical relative to the image frame, you can flip them on the horizontal, vertical or both axes.

 ## margins

 These sliders allow you to directly set how much of the image to crop from each side.
 They are automatically updated if you move or resize the crop area on the image using the mouse.